sgalizia/sa-2018-landing-page/P02-HTML-Basics/content.md

 # What We've Covered

 In this section, we've gone over the fundamentals for building web pages.
 The HTML elements we learned about provide the content and structure of each and every web page.
-Sure it doesn't look too pretty, but we'll start to fix that next!
+Sure it doesn't look too pretty, but we'll start to fix that next.

-In the upcoming section, we'll learn about CSS and how to style our HTML elements so that our websites don't look like they're from the 1990s!
+Up next, we'll learn about CSS and how to style our HTML elements so that our websites don't look like they're from the 1990s!